ycrc/ycrc.github.io/docs/clusters-at-yale/applications/compile.md

 ### Local Install

 Because you don't have admin/root/sudo privileges on the clusters, you won't be able to use `sudo` and a package manager like `apt`, `yum`, etc.; You will need to adapt install instructions to allow for what is called a local or user install.
-If you prefer or require this method, you should create a singularity container image (see our [Singularity guide](/clusters-at-yale/guides/singularity/)), then run it on the cluster.
+If you prefer or require this method, you should create a container image (see our [Apptainer guide](/clusters-at-yale/guides/containers/)), then run it on the cluster.

 For things to work smoothly you will need to choose and stick with a prefix, or path to your installed applications and libraries.
 We recommend this be either in your home or project directory, something like `~/software` or `/path/to/project/software`.
 Make sure you have created it before continuing.